Be Less Wrong

 Footnotes

 1. An analogous process can occur with multilevel data, in which there are often many groups, such as many schools, many neighborhoods, or many countries.
-Failure to account for the grouping of the data–in schools, neighborhoods or countries–can sometimes lead to dramatically incorrect results (Gelman et al. 2007; Nieuwenhuis 2015; Lang and Bliese in press).↩︎
+Failure to account for the grouping of the data–in schools, neighborhoods or countries–can sometimes lead to dramatically incorrect results (Diez Roux, 2003; Gelman et al., 2007; Nieuwenhuis, 2015).↩︎

 2. Since developing this tutorial, I’ve been reminded in some conversations about additional issues.
 For example, in this tutorial, I’m arguing for including as many control variables as possible.
 However, for some social issues, only small samples are available.
 Such small samples may be statistically underpowered, and may not have sufficient sample size to include many different control variables.↩︎

 4. Further, one could argue, somewhat convincingly, that an RCT (randomized controlled trial) would solve the major issue inspiring this presentation.
 By randomly assigning study participants to a treatment and control group, we would avoid the possibility that our results could be statistically confounded by other factors, and thus avoid the possibility that our results would flip or substantially change as we add more variables to the model.
-However, what is not often enough acknowledged is that RCT’s are often based upon small clinically available or conveniently available samples that may not generalize well to other populations or people.
+First, it is important to remember that there are many social issues that cannot be ethically studied with random assignment.
+Second, what is not often enough acknowledged is that RCT’s are often based upon small clinically available or conveniently available samples that may not generalize well to other populations or people.
+Lastly, also not often enough acknowledged, is that the smaller samples often used in RCT’s are more likely to generate false positives than larger samples (Button et al., 2013).
 Large observational studies with diverse populations–and models with many appropriate control variables–certainly have their role.↩︎